DataDog/terraform-provider-datadog/docs/resources/logs_custom_pipeline.md

   - `source_type`: (Required) Defines where the sources are from (log `attribute` or `tag`).
   - `target`: (Required) Final `attribute` or `tag` name to remap the sources.
   - `target_type`: (Required) Defines if the target is a log `attribute` or `tag`.
+  - `target_format`: (Optional, default=false)   If the target of the remapper is an attribute, try to cast the value to a new specific type.
+                                                        If the cast is not possible, the original type is kept. `string`, `integer`, or `double` are the possible types.
   - `preserve_source`: (Optional, default = false) Remove or preserve the remapped source element.
   - `override_on_conflict`: (Optional, default = false) Override the target element if already set.
   - `name`: (Optional) Name of the processor